-If you can find out who your ‘customers’ are, what they look like and how they make their buying decisions, then you can tailor your products, service, sales methods and marketing messages to hit home every time.
+Find out who your ‘customers’ are, what they look like, and how they make their buying decisions.
+Then you can easily tailor your products, service, sales methods, and marketing messages to hit home every time.

-Surveys are an efficient and cost effective way of collecting customer data.
+Surveys and landing pages are both an efficient and cost effective way of collecting customer data.

-Online surveys can be made quick and easy for your recipients to complete, encouraging response.
+Online surveys can be made quick and easy for your recipients to complete, encouraging mass response.

-And with some survey tools – such as dotMailer’s Survey Builder – the data you capture can be automatically matched and appended to your existing database records.
+Survey tools – such as dotdigital’s pages and forms – allow the data you capture to be automatically matched and appended to your existing database records.

-Your first step is to map key ‘touch points’ where your customers come into contact with your organisation online, such us outbound email (including billing), and website visits including browsing and purchasing, plus log-in pages, blogs, and other customer forums.
+Your first step is to map key touch points where your customers come into contact with your organisation online.
+These include, your transactional and marketing emails, and website visits including browsing and purchasing, plus log-in pages, blogs, and other customer forums.
 And don’t forget other channels like SMS and live chat, too.

-Each of these touch point is a potential opportunity for you to invite your customers and prospects to take part in your online survey.
+Each of these touch points is a potential opportunity for you to invite your customers and prospects to take part in your online survey.
 That may be an email sign-up, preference center, or demo request.

 Top Tip – If necessary, create new, key touch points for collecting data.

-It can be important to incentivise respondents to complete your survey.
+It can be important to incentivize respondents to complete your survey.

 Incentives will ensure you getter a higher response rate and a more meaningful sample.

-These can range from business incentives to personal incentives and from entry to a prize draw, through to discount vouchers, free gifts or special privileges.
-However, this can be expensive and some times just the offer of sharing your results with participants can be incentive enough.
+These can range from business incentives to personal incentives, and from competition entry to prize draw, through to discount vouchers, free gifts, or special privileges.
+However, this can be expensive, and sometimes just the offer of sharing your results with participants can be incentive enough.

 People like to know that their opinion matters.